dareon-org/Data-Reviews-Online/home.md

 Data Reviews Online (Dareon) is an application that assists in the process of submission and review of proposals for the inclusion of datasets into a data repository.
-It helps with the management of Calls for Proposals and the associated proposal review process.
+It helps with the management of a *Call for Proposals* (CfP) and the associated proposal review process.

 Dareon is designed to help Repository Owners, Dataset Owners, and Proposal Reviewers.

-In addition, Dareon includes classification schemes to help match Reviewers with appropriate Proposals.
+Also, Dareon includes classification schemes to help match Reviewers with appropriate Proposals.

 ## Getting Started